-Professor Sara Lawrence-Lightfoot will present a master class on conversations between parents and teachers, based on her book "The Essential Conversation Between Parents and Teachers" and focusing on the first chapter, titled "The Ghosts in the Classroom."
+Professor Sara Lawrence-Lightfoot, renowned sociologist, author, and researcher, will present a master class on conversations between parents and teachers, based on her book "The Essential Conversation Between Parents and Teachers."
+The event will focus on the first chapter, titled "The Ghosts in the Classroom," where she discusses how, during parent and teacher meetings “ . .
+[T]he adults come together prepared to focus on the present and the future of the child, but instead they feel themselves drawn back into their own pasts ...".

 Schedule of Events